Product Type

 Led product design

-Ligo was created to resolve the challenge of finding the right collaborators within the unique dynamics in the music industry.
-Finding the right specialists can be difficult; a single music video might require dozens of different roles, from audio engineers and videographers to lawyers, and this complexity is further amplified by endless styles and specialized skills needed depending on the culture and niche qualities of different musical genres.
+Our clients were struggling to finding the right collaborators within the unique dynamics in the music industry.
+Finding the right people can be difficult—a single music video might require dozens of specialized roles, from audio engineers and videographers to lawyers, and this complexity is further amplified by endless styles and niche skills that are unique to different musical genres.

 The goal of the project was to connect music industry professionals with their ideal collaborators utilizing an audio-tagging algorithm.
 The algorithm would be used to match audio files by similar sound qualities, and utilized in two contexts: to match users with similar sounds and to allow users to reverse audio search.
-This project posed a unique challenge in that it needed to borrow qualities from a variety of apps, including professional networking apps such as LinkedIn, the matching experience of a dating app, and the profile experience of music profile apps such as Soundcloud.
+This project posed a unique challenge of combining a professional networking experience akin to LinkedIn, the matching experience of a dating app, and the music sharing experience of platforms such as SoundCloud.

 "This makes networking a lot more accessible.
 It's is game-changing for the music industry.”